-10.2.2 USD Market Calendar
+11.2.2 USD Market Calendar

-The calendar data is derived on the SIFMA US holiday guidelines and populated from year 1996 up to 2099.
+The US holiday calendar is derived from the SIFMA US holiday guidelines and populated from year 1996 up to 2099.
 The assumptions of each holiday and its observed rule are outlined below.

 Holiday Name Rule Observed Rule (if applicable) New Year's Day First day of each year Take the next day as observed holiday if holiday falls on Sunday, no observed holiday if falls on Saturday.
-Martin Luther King Day 3rd Monday of January N/A
+Martin Luther King Day 3rd Monday of January N/A Presidents day 3rd Monday of February N/A